-This conference bears the strong heritages of several missionary efforts, dating back to the postbellum period of the late 19th century.
-The Southeast Conference is the successor to the Southeast Convention of Congregational Christian Churches.
-Before the formation of the Southeast Conference, the Congregational Christian Convention of the South was body of the African-American Black Congregationalists and Afro-Christian churches.
-Southern Congregationalism has been a little-known and minor tradition among the Southern churches.
+This conference bears the strong heritage of several missionary efforts dating back to the postbellum period of the late 19th century.
+The Southeast Conference is the legal successor to the Southeast Convention of Congregational Christian Churches, which existed from 1949 to 1965; the legal name change took place on July 7, 1966, but operations began on January 1 of that year.

 For a comprehensive history of the conference, visit our Wikipedia page: en.wikipedia.org/wiki/Southeast_Conference,_United_Church_of_Christ

 For an in-depth look at the history of the Southeast Conference visit Project 66-16, an initiative to record, compile, and write our history.
 This collection contains newsletters and other important documents from the past of the Conference and its immediate predecessor, the Southeast Convention of Congregational Christian Churches.
 Mike Stroud, member of United Church of Huntsville, Alabama (UCC), is the director.
 For more information email firstname.lastname@example.org.

 - Ye Shall Be Witnesses Unto Me in the Southland (a 140-page history of the Southeast Conference)

 Learn more about our history in the following articles: